-1. Aligned intervals
+1. Aligned Intervals

 If your Daily Data Collection Period (Start/End Times) is divisible by the Survey Interval then your alerts will appear as described in the image below.
 If you do not select "Randomize" then alerts will begin at the beginning of the Daily Data Collection period and continue at the interval set until the end of the Daily Data Collection Period.
-If you do select 'Randomize" then alerts will occur at some random point within each interval.
+If you do select 'Randomize" then alerts will occur at a random point within each interval.

 2. Non-aligned intervals